FusionAuth/fusionauth-php-client/README.md

 composer require fusionauth/fusionauth-client
 ```

-Then, include the autoloader in your PHP files.
+Then, include the `composer` autoloader in your PHP files.

 ```php
 require __DIR__ . '/vendor/autoload.php';